 How to Make Turkey Tetrazzini

-You’ll be amazed how quickly this recipe transforms boring old turkey leftovers.
-Tender noodles, lots of cheese, mushrooms and spices, yum!
-And it comes together in just a few simple steps.
+You’ll be amazed how quickly this recipe transforms turkey leftovers.
+It comes together in just a few simple steps.
 Check out the recipe card below for complete ingredient measurements and instructions.

-- Finally, add the noodles, diced turkey and the creamy sauce to a greased baking dish, mix it all together and bake.
-YUM!
+- Put it all together.
+Finally, add the noodles, diced turkey and the creamy sauce to a greased baking dish, mix it all together and bake.

 A good rule of thumb is to remember that turkey stays good in the refrigerator for about three to five days, but it’ll keep in the freezer for up to three months!
 Check out this post on Freezing Turkey Leftovers for everything you need to know about freezing the remainder of your bird.